psaikido/hugle.uk/pages/prose/Thesium/index.md

 back to life.
 He looked for a story that could hold a world together.
 He needed a mythos.

-The people had thought of the wars as coming from over-consumption, but he saw them as a conflict between the Good and the True.
+Most people had thought of the wars as coming from over-consumption, but he saw them as a conflict between the Good and the True.
 A war between religion and science.
 The world had lost a central myth to hold it together.
 Secularisation had weakened the myth to the point where there was no longer a shared story and in